Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Comparison Based Step-size Adaptive Randomized Search ( )

-where $\Yt$ denotes the ordered coordinates of $\Ut$, i.e.\ $ \Yt=(\Ut^{\Perm(1)},\ldots,\Ut^{\Perm(p)}). $ We formalize the definition of a \acprs\ below after introducing a definition for the function $\Sol$ for generating solutions as well as for the ordering function. \begin{definition}[$\Sol$ function] Given $\UUU$, the state space for the sampling coordinates of $\Ut$, a $\Sol$ function used to create candidate solutions is a measurable function mapping $\Omega \times \UUU$ into $\R^{n}$, i.e.\
+We formalize the definition of a \acprs\ below after introducing a definition for the function $\Sol$ for generating solutions as well as for the ordering function. \begin{definition}[$\Sol$ function] Given $\UUU$, the state space for the sampling coordinates of $\Ut$, a $\Sol$ function used to create candidate solutions is a measurable function mapping $\Omega \times \UUU$ into $\R^{n}$, i.e.\